-TBNS is a small school with a committed staff, many of whom are long serving with a wealth of knowledge about the local community.
-Staff ‘go the extra mile' to help students, whanau and community become involved in our school.
-They work to provide learning experiences that enhance student confidence and achievement.
-We strive to provide a caring environment for students to learn in - whanaungātanga, manaakitanga and tiaki tangata.
-Our students are wonderful tuakana.
-They are encouraged, and able, to display the attributes of being positive role models and tuakana for teina.
+Titahi Bay North School (TBNS) is a school with a committed staff, a number of whom are long serving with much knowledge about the local bay area and community.
+Staff work to provide learning experiences that develop student confidence and achievement.
+TBNS students are encouraged, and able, to display the attributes of being positive tuakana teina and role models.

 The school is organised into two strands

 An English medium (Auraki) strand – teaching learning areas from the New Zealand Curriculum.

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

 Teachers plan cooperatively to develop programmes to meet the needs of students.
 They share strengths and resources to support each other and the students.
 The school is involved in regular school wide events e.g. assembly, trips, singing, sports.

 Te Whānau o Te Kakano, a reo rumaki whanau began at TBNS over 30 years ago in response to community wishes and aspirations.